brontoio/brontobytes-aws-ingestion-python/README.md

 - `bronto_endpoint`: the BrontoBytes ingestion endpoint
 - `bronto_api_key`: a BrontoBytes account API key
+- `tags`: a string representing tags to be applied to all destination datasets.
+The string if of the form `key1=value1,key2=value2,...`, where keys and values should only contain alphanumerical character or `-` or `_`.
 - `max_batch_size`: the maximum size of an uncompressed payload sent to BrontoBytes.
 This lambda function compresses the data with gzip.
 As a rule of thumb, a compression ratio of about 90% can be expected.
 - `destination_config`: a base64 encoded map representing the configuration to where each log should be sent to.